-"We were first just talking about a story together, and then we started investigating and I started learning more about internment camps in general but also about Heart Mountain and these amazing at a case of the panel of the p individual stories of families, many of them from Southern California.
+"We were first just talking about a story together, and then we started investigating and I started learning more about internment camps in general but also about Heart Mountain and these amazing ut as ners as e as ut bs individual stories of families, many of them from Southern California.
 And through our investigations and researching online, various things led me to [Shirley Ann Higuchi of the Heart Mountain Wyoming Foundation], and Shirley really opened my eyes to the various personalities that came out of that camp - these incredible stories," Ono said.
 "So, I went back and said this isn't a story, this is a documentary.
 It needs to be a multifaceted documentary, and